 The great outdoors are Mai Chau's most potent draw: the ricefields, locals and mountainous backdrop drive the beauty of Vietnam's northwest home to the traveler.

-Your local hotel or homestay can either recommend a bike provider or lend you a bike themselves, for a small fee (somewhere about VND 60,000, or about US$2.60; read about money in Vietnam).
-Trekking packages can cost between US$40-90 a day, depending on the number of activities the trek takes on.
+Your local hotel or homestay can either recommend a bike provider or lend you a bike themselves, for a small fee.
+The cost of Trekking packages depends on the number of activities the trek takes on.

 Sleep in an Authentic Tai Homestay